Encrypt your Microsoft 365 emails with S/MIME

 Step 3: Installing the certificate

 Now we have purchased and downloaded the S/MIME certificate, we need to install this on our Windows machine.
-You can also do this through Microsoft Intune, but I will do the manual option for now.
+You can also do this through Microsoft Intune, but I will do the manual option for the purpose of this guide.

 Open your local Certificates manager (certmgr.msc)